nielssp/csol/dos/README.md

 - Download and unpack the csol sources
 - Run the script `./dos/build.sh`
-- You can now run csol from the current directory: `dosbox csol`
+- You can now run csol from the current directory: `dosbox CSOL.EXE`

 ## Compiling using DOSBox (Manual)